Colorado Nursing Home Abuse & Neglect Lawyer

 If you’ve been let down by an attorney before, we can help.
 We have experienced attorney malpractice lawyers that will help you get the justice you deserve.

 The fact that you or your loved one may have experienced these issues in a nursing home or assisted living facility does not necessarily mean that abuse or neglect has occurred.
-However, if there is not a reasonable explanation for the development of an injury or serious change in physical or mental condition, it may be worth exploring.
+However, if there is not a reasonable explanation for the development of an injury or serious change in physical or mental condition, it may be worth exploring with the help of a Colorado nursing home abuse and neglect lawyer.
 Also beware that there are a number of occurrences that Medicare.gov has identified as “never events,” including the development of a Stage IV pressure sore in a care facility.